Introduction

 Are there any surprises in the 2025 list of best English‑speaking countries to live in?

-Yes—Portugal and Croatia both entered the “High Proficiency” band in 2025, making them attractive options for English‑speaking expatriates.
+Yes.
+Portugal and Croatia both entered the “High Proficiency” band in 2025, marking a notable shift.
+These improvements make them increasingly attractive destinations for remote workers, international students, and English-speaking expatriates.

 Does the index track English proficiency population growth too?